RamtinMoshtagh/CommunityMuseum/README.md

 ## Description
-Purpose if this page is to give kids and junior youth an easy and joyful webpage with information about the Community Science Museum.
+Purpose of this page is to give kids and junior youth an easy and joyful webpage with information about the Community Science Museum.
 Netlify: https://communitymuseum2022.netlify.app
 ## Built With
 - JS